 Security tips for peripheral devices (ITSAP.70.015)

-Peripheral devices are devices that you connect to and use with a host computer or mobile device.
-You can use peripherals to enhance the capabilities of a computer or mobile device and improve your user experience.
-However, these devices can provide threat actors with another means to compromise your organization’s networks, systems, and information.
+Peripherals are devices that can be connected to and used with a host computer or mobile device to enhance capabilities and improve your user experience.
+Despite the benefits, these devices can also provide threat actors with another means to compromise your organization’s networks, systems, and information.

-• An input peripheral sends information and instructions to the computer or the mobile device to which it is connected.
+• an input peripheral sends information and instructions to the computer or the mobile device to which it is connected

-• An output peripheral receives information and instructions from the computer or the mobile device to which it is connected.
+• an output peripheral receives information and instructions from the computer or the mobile device to which it is connected

-• A storage peripheral stores and retains information from a computer or a mobile device.
+• a storage peripheral stores and retains information from a computer or a mobile device

 Smart cable manipulation

-With smart connection cables, such as Lightning and USB-C cables, there are small microcontrollers embedded in the cable.
+With smart connection cables, such as Lightning and Thunderbolt cables, there are small microcontrollers embedded in the cable.
 Threat actors can program these microcontrollers, enabling them to attack the device you plug in.
 There are even commercial cables that contain a wireless hotspot, which can be targeted by threat actors.

 Firmware vulnerabilities